TianyangChen12138/INTERACTIVE-COMPUTER-GRAPHICS/README.md

 # INTERACTIVE-COMPUTER-GRAPHICS
-OpenGL projects  implemented from learning this course
+OpenGL projects that are implemented from learning this course